VinceBaz/projects_networks/README.md

 ========================================================

-_anettols_           -> Folder that stores the package for the various tools
+_anettools_           -> Folder that stores the package for the various tools

 ### NOTE
 ========================================================